karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 Remember that DynamoDB has _physically organized_ our User service table data according to our primary key design.
 If we want to write a query that uses a different property as its hash or range key, we need to create a [secondary index](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html).

 The technical details of secondary indexes are beyond the scope of this document but are easily accessible for your data platform.
-The sections below will focus on how Entity Manager interacts with them.
+The sections below will focus on the relevant record properties and how Entity Manager interacts with them.
 {: .notice--info}

 #### Simple Range Key Index